Stuyk/2020-Nutshell/README.md

 * Trump nominates a new replacement justice going against tradition
 * US Postal Service Machines taken apart
 * US Postal Service Machines kind of put back together
-* Borat 2 Exposes a whole lot of new racism, and pedophilia.
+* Borat 2 Exposes a whole lot of racism, and pedophilia.
 * There was like a month where Kim Jon Un may be dead?
 Then came back.
 * Internet Worshipping Kim Yo-Jong.
 Kim Jon's Sister.
 * Ghislaine Maxwell has a $28.5m Bail